Lorraine O'Grady: Life and work

 O'Grady was born in Boston, Massachusetts, on September 21, 1934, to Jamaican parents, Edwin and Lena O'Grady, who helped establish St. Cyprian's, the first West Indian Episcopal church in Boston.
 Drawn to the form and aesthetics of the "high church" of nearby St. John's of Roxbury Crossing, O'Grady recalled: "I was permanently formed by the aesthetics of that experience, of the rituals, which are a more stately and elegant version of Roman Catholicism.
 I did believe until my mid-twenties, until my sister [Devonia] died, then I stopped believing."

 In 1955, O'Grady graduated from Wellesley College, where she majored in economics and minored in Spanish literature.
 While at Wellesley, she was one of three Black women in her class; she told The New York Times that this trio of girls was "totally invisible".
 She married her first husband, Robert Jones, with whom she had a son, while she was in school.
 She was later honored with a Wellesley College Alumnae Achievement Award in 2017.
 After graduating from Wellesley, O'Grady worked in the Labor and State Departments as an intelligence analyst.

 She pursued a master's degree in fiction from the University of Iowa Writers' Workshop before becoming an artist in 1980.
 While in Iowa, she met her second husband, Chappelle Freeman Jr. The two moved to Chicago in 1967, consequently forcing her to drop out of the MFA program.
 While in Chicago, O’Grady operated a translation agency, specializing in seven languages.
 Her clients included Playboy and the Encyclopedia Britannica.

 O’Grady then moved to New York in 1973, becoming a music critic for Rolling Stone and the Village Voice.

 O'Grady died at her home in New York City on December 13, 2024, at the age of 90.
+She was eulogized by Andil Gosine as "a singular force".